teamniteo/handbook/4_Marketing-Support/support.md

 ## General Instructions

-1. Do not reply to tickets which are assigned to other agents, unless they are away and won't be back within 24 hours.

-2. Try to reply to customers as soon as possible.
+1. Try to reply to customers as soon as possible.
 Always process tickets from oldest to newest.

-3. Do not leave the customer without a reply for more than one work day.
+2. Do not leave the customer without a reply for more than one work day.
 If nothing else, let them know we're looking into the issue.
 Nothing is worse than being ignored by support when you have issues.

-4. Try to close tickets with just a single email instead of bouncing multiple emails with the user.
+3. Try to close tickets with just a single email instead of bouncing multiple emails with the user.
 That means be concise and resourceful.

-5. Offer recommendations when in context.
+4. Offer recommendations when in context.
 For example: a plugin is blocked by the system.
 We don't just tell the user that the plugin is blocked for a reason but we offer recommendations as a solution.

-6. Make sure you read the ticket history with that person before replying.
+5. Make sure you read the ticket history with that person before replying.
 It might have information that’s relevant to the new ticket.

-7. Be nice to all who send an email even if they’re very rude (and some will be).
+6. Be nice to all who send an email even if they’re very rude (and some will be).
 Keep calm, reply with facts and thank them for any feedback.
 If they’re worried about their refund, cancellation or anything else, let them know we’ll do our best to fix things in their interest.

-8. The conversation can be informal and smilies are allowed when in context.
+7. The conversation can be informal and smilies are allowed when in context.

-9. Listen to what the customer is saying.
+8. Listen to what the customer is saying.
 Even if the customer is in the wrong, acknowledge what they are saying and then use that as a teachable moment.
 Having them learn how to resolve issues on their own is still the best customer experience.

-10. Avoid saying YOU when replying to support tickets where the user messed something up.
+9. Avoid saying YOU when replying to support tickets where the user messed something up.

 Here's an example.